sapegin/sapegin.me/src/content/blog/bower.md

 ## Registering your packages

-To make your library available to be installed with Bower it has to be registered.
+To make your library available to be installed with Bower you need to register it.
 To do this:

 - at the root of a project there should be a `bower.json` manifest file.
 - the project should be a git repository (for example on GitHub)